On the central limit question for strictly stationary, reversible Markov chains: Introduction

-It is well known that as a consequence of the aforementioned special theory developed in the papers \cite {ref-journal-RR} and \cite {ref-journal-RT}, together with classic central limit theorems (such as in Rosenblatt \cite {ref-journal-Rosenblatt1971} or Lifshits \cite {ref-journal-Lifshits}) for (functions of) strictly stationary Markov chains that satisfy the $\rho$-mixing condition, the following holds: For a (function of a) strictly stationary, reversible Markov chain, if the second moments are finite and the variances of the partial sums diverge to $\infty$, then $\beta$-mixing (absolute regularity) with a mixing rate at least exponentially fast, is sufficient to ensure that the central limit theorem holds.
+It has been well known that as a consequence of the aforementioned special theory developed in the papers \cite {ref-journal-RR} and \cite {ref-journal-RT}, together with classic central limit theorems (such as in Rosenblatt \cite {ref-journal-Rosenblatt1971} or Lifshits \cite {ref-journal-Lifshits}) for (functions of) strictly stationary Markov chains that satisfy the $\rho$-mixing condition, the following holds: For a (function of a) strictly stationary, reversible, ``exponentially $\beta$-mixing'' Markov chain, if the second moments are finite and the variances of the partial sums diverge to $\infty$, then a central limit theorem holds.
 It is also known, from counterexamples in \cite {ref-journal-Bradley1983b}, \cite {ref-journal-CL2025}, \cite {ref-journal-Haggstrom}, and (after a very careful examination of certain hidden details) \cite {ref-journal-Herrndorf}, that if the assumption of reversibility were omitted altogether in that context, then the central limit theorem may fail to hold.
-Thus for (functions of) strictly stationary Markov chains that have finite second moments and satisfy ``exponential $\beta$-mixing'', the extra property of reversibility, if satisfied, provides extra leverage for the central limit theorem to hold.
+Thus for (functions of) strictly stationary, ``exponentially $\beta$-mixing'' Markov chains, when the second moments are finite, the extra property of reversibility, if satisfied, provides extra leverage for the central limit theorem to hold.

+Recently Cuny and Lin \cite {ref-journal-CL2025} examined that general theme in much detail in a broader context, with a special focus on the weaker mixing assumption of $\alpha$-mixing (Rosenblatt strong mixing), with some emphasis on an exponential mixing rate or absence thereof, and with the condition of reversibility replaced by certain related weaker conditions.
+Among other things, they extended the central limit theorem alluded to above to one involving that broader context.
+Some recent related work by the author \cite {ref-journal-Bradley2025} sheds some further light on that general theme in a different way, with a particular class of concrete counterexamples (to the central limit theorem) involving reversibility and $\beta$-mixing.
+More details on all of this will be provided in Theorem \ref{thm2.7} and Remarks \ref{rem2.8} and \ref{rem2.9} in Section \ref{sc2}.